NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

    Creating Cases through Condition

-Again, you may or may not add auto assignment for future incoming loglines, summary, assessment, case type, recommendations or a comment.
+Again, you may or may not add auto assignment for future incoming log lines, summary, assessment, case type, recommendations or a comment.
 After closing you will find the selected logs have been removed from the logs section.